MalayDw/ACM_R2/README.md

    I started learning app dev from devleoper.android.com and made two basic apps along with the course while doing adjustments of my own.
 Now that I now the basics of android     app development I am willing to work on bigger projects
     and make better apps.
 I

+   I uploaded the whole project along with the and i have given apk and main code file as well.

 for AI/ML: